gcallah/Rationalism/md/Sorcery.md

 Gene Callahan

-"we‘re sick and tired of your ism schism game"

 "Midnight on a carousel ride
 Reaching for that gold ring
 Down inside
 Never could reach it
 Just slips away
 When I try"

 It may seem bizarre to analyze any current world events as involving sorcery: surely, sorcery is something that was never real, and attempts at sorcery disappeared hundreds of years ago.

-To the contrary, the brilliant philosopher Eric Voegelin demonstrated that many of the new political ideologies that have arisen during the previous two centuries have, in fact, been efforts to change the world by casting a spell of words over it.
+To the contrary, the political philosopher Eric Voegelin demonstrated that many of the new political ideologies that have arisen during the recent three centuries have, in fact, been efforts to change the world by casting a spell of words over it.